-At the feedlot stage, marker-assisted selection involves differentially selecting cattle for placement based on genetic information.
-Feedlots are still expected to feed both high- and low-quality cattle.
-However, access to genetic information allows feedlot operators the opportunity to place premiums on cattle with superior genetic potential and discounts on cattle with poor genetics.
-The maximum value of genetic information associated with marker-assisted selection (VOI{MAS}) for a given trait is calculated by comparing expected profits for the best performing quartile relative to the case where genetic information is unavailable and all cattle are fed for the same number of days-on-feed:9
+At the feedlot stage, marker-assisted selection involves differentially selecting and feeding cattle based on genetic information.
+Feedlots are still expected to feed both high and low quality cattle.
+However, access to genetic information allows them the opportunity to place premiums on cattle with superior genetic potential, as well as discounts on cattle with poor genetics.
+The maximum value of genetic information associated with marker-assisted selection (VOI{MAS}) for a given trait is calculated by comparing expected profits for the best performing quartile relative to the case where genetic information is unavailable and all cattle are fed for the same number of days-on-feed8: